Meet the forest's inhabitants

 The oldest beach still standing is said to be 250 years old, others are not far behind.

 I love all the trees in the forest, but there are some impressive trees that I find adorable.
-We've got a lot of big beach trees, a lot of big oak trees, and sometimes I wonder what all these old trees have seen changing in this world.
+We've got a lot of big beech trees, a lot of big oak trees, and sometimes I wonder what all these old trees have seen changing in this world.
 Would be great to see what happened the last 200 years with the eyes of a tree.
 I prefer, personally, the lime tree or the linden, which is my favorite tree.

 Forest muse

 Here in the Smithsonian forest, we give trees time to age.
 These old stands are rich in dead wood.
 In the past, foresters used to remove dead wood from the forest.
 They feared, wrongly, that insects attracted by dead wood would attack healthy wood.
 That was before.
-Today, a tree that grows old in the forest dies of old age or disease or is felled by a storm nda even when it's dead, it remains in the forest, either standing upright or lying on the ground until it decomposes and returns to the Earth.

 When you're on a path, you can have a look around you and you will see a lot of dead wood.
 This dead wood is the main difference between a forest and a park.
 So really a forest, it's a natural place.
 It's a place where animal can live.
 It's a place for the nature and so on.
 It's not an artificial place.
 The dead wood is really important for all kinds of animals.
 They can live there, they can feed them there.
 Some people could be shocked by the dead wood because it looks a bit messy, but first of all, it's not messy.
 We have to change our way of looking at it.
 Secondly, it's really important for all animals.

 Estonian forest is an old growth forest.
 It means we've got a lot of old trees, but we've got not only old trees, we've got a lot of big trees.
 As an average, we've got more than six big trees, bigger than 80 centimeters of diameter per hectare.
 If you compare that to primeval forest, you find the same number of big trees per hectare.
-That makes the Soinand forest really unique, it shows its wildness, it shows its spontaneous development, and it makes it comparable to some primeval forests.
+That makes the Sonian forest really unique, it shows its wildness, it shows its spontaneous development, and it makes it comparable to some primeval forests.

 Forest muse